 Financial literacy is like a tall mountain: You’re not going to reach the summit right away.
 The best you can do is take it slowly, tackling one topic at a time.

-While you should get a basic grip of personal finance as soon as possible, don’t dive deep into every topic at once.
-That would be overwhelming, and could discourage you from progressing further.
+While you should get a basic grip on personal finance as soon as possible, don’t dive deep into every topic at once.
+That would be overwhelming and could discourage you from progressing further.

 Pick a topic that interests you or maybe one where you need the most help.
 Focus on that specific topic until you feel you’ve taken in all the information possible and are able to make better financial choices.
 Keep up that momentum, and you will be a finance expert in no time!